 President Roosevelt first introduced us to the soothing concept that the only thing we have to fear is fear itself.
 He also reminded Americans that freedom from fear was one of four essential freedoms.
 However, almost a century later, it seems that Roosevelt’s advice has been ignored.
 Before the coronavirus pandemic, Americans were living in what was considered as the safest era in history.
 However, the last few years have brought with them many new causes of fears, both politics-based and health-based.
 Not to mention the media’s constant barrage of fear-based news and advertisements demonstrate that fear still governs American lives.
 And footage from wars around the world only add to rising domestic fears of related hate crimes.

-Whether or not we realize it, fear plays a significant role in shaping our world view, decisions and behavior.
-The ultimate question is whether we are better or worse off because of its existence.
+Whether or not we realize it, fear plays a significant role in shaping our world view, decisions, behavior and ways of thinking.
+The ultimate question is whether we are better or worse off because of the existence of fear.

 Here are three reasons why fear is beneficial to our lives and three reasons why it is damaging.